z3r07h/Mr-R0B0T-s03-ARG/Sites/CSAT-server-yakkqwhz/README.md

 This is an interactive shell meant to represent the CSAT server that Angela manipulates in episode3.4_runtime_error.

 The login is done automatically and then a password is requested.
-The only problem is that the password is never included in the Instructions that we see in episode 3.4 (tried zlon0101, hidd3nlynx, secret, and 022350)
+password is **z1on0101**

+Extra output can be acquired by entering the PED instructions afterwards:
+**022350**